Use What You Know: Causal Foundation Models with Partial Graphs: Methodology

-Beyond the direct causal connections specified via an adjacency matrix (introduced in Section \ref{sec:causal_sturctures}), we can characterise the broader dependency structure of an SCM through its ancestor relationships.
+Beyond the direct causal connections specified via an adjacency matrix (introduced in \cref{sec:causal_structures}), we can characterise the broader dependency structure of an SCM through its ancestor relationships.
 A variable $z_i$ is said to be an ancestor of $z_j$ if there exists a (possibly multi-edge) directed path $z_i \leadsto z_j$ in the DAG.
-In this case, we write $z_i \succ z_j$ to denote that $z_i$ is an ancestor of $z_j$.
 The totality of those relationships can be represented by the \emph{ancestor matrix} $\mathbf{T} \in \{0,1\}^{K \times K}$, defined such that $T_{ij} = 1$ if and only if $z_i$ is an ancestor of $z_j$ (and $0$ otherwise).
 Formally, $\mathbf{T}$ corresponds to the transitive closure of the adjacency matrix $\mathbf{A}$, i.e.\ $\mathbf{T} = \mathrm{sgn}(\mathbf{A} + \mathbf{A}^2 + \mathbf{A}^3 + \ldots)$.
-In general, it is not possible to uniquely reconstruct an adjacency matrix from its transitive closure \citep{aho1972transitive}.
-Ancestor matrices thus generally contain less information than adjacency matrices.
-This provides them with important practical advantages over working with adjacency matrices:
+Ancestor matrices generally contain less information than adjacency matrices since multiple adjacency matrices can yield the same ancestral matrix \citep{aho1972transitive}.
+However, this provides them with practical advantages over working with adjacency matrices:

-First, ancestor matrices specify causal information, not \textit{direct} causal information: Adjacency matrices require a practitioner to know for all pairs of variables $(z_i, z_j)$ if $z_i$ is a direct cause of $z_j$.
-Ancestral matrices only require the assumption that $z_i$ is \textit{a} cause of $z_j$.
-It is, for example, uncontroversial to state that smoking causes cancer; however, assuming that smoking is a \textit{direct cause} is no longer correct when closely inspecting the biological mechanisms \cite{united2010tobacco}.
-Furthermore, one can say that ancestor matrices asymptotically contain the same causal information as adjacency matrices, under standard assumptions.
-This is because from an infinite observational dataset, one can determine the skeleton of the ground-truth causal DAG (Theorem 3.4 in \citet{spirtes2000causation}), while checking for all pairs $(i,j)$ if $z_i$ is ancestor of $z_j$ yields the remaining edge orientations.
+While adjacency matrices require a practitioner to know for all pairs of variables $(z_i, z_j)$ if $z_i$ is a direct cause of $z_j$, ancestral matrices only require the assumption that $z_i$ is a direct \textit{or indirect} cause of $z_j$.
+It is, for example, uncontroversial to state that smoking causes cancer; however, assuming that smoking is a \textit{direct cause} is no longer correct when closely inspecting the biological mechanisms \citep{united2010tobacco}.
+Furthermore, one can argue that ancestor matrices asymptotically contain the same causal information as adjacency matrices under standard assumptions.
+This is because from an infinite observational dataset, one can determine the skeleton of the ground-truth causal DAG under standard conditions (Theorem 3.4 in \citet{spirtes2000causation}), while checking for all pairs $(i,j)$ if $z_i$ is ancestor of $z_j$ yields the remaining edge orientations.